Acupuncture and Chinese Medicine

 Debilitating migraines, stroke rehabilitation, facial paralysis due to Bell’s Palsy, and dysfunction due to Multiple Sclerosis are just a few examples of how acupuncture might be applied to neurology cases.

 The human body is constantly trying to heal itself, and can sometimes get stuck in the process.
-Acupuncture provides a stimulus to the brain and body which kickstarts and accelerates self-healing.
+Acupuncture and Chinese Medicine provides a stimulus to the brain and body which kickstarts and accelerates self-healing.

 Acupuncture is ancient medicine for the modern world.